Using the Query Table Data Construct

 Properties: Schema Tab

-2. Use the drop-down list at the top of the Schema tab to select the schema type.
-Select <Private Schema> or the name of a previously-defined named schema from the list.
-(The drop-down list is empty unless you have defined or imported at least one named schema for the current module.)
+2. Select <Private Schema> in the lower drop-down list.
+(The drop-down list provides no other choices unless you have defined or imported at least one named schema for the current module.)

 Private Schema